 The board of directors has adopted a written statement of policy regarding transactions with related persons, which we refer to as our related person policy.
 Our related person policy requires that any executive officer requesting to enter into a transaction with a "related person" generally must promptly disclose to our audit committee the related person transaction and all material facts with respect thereto.
 In reviewing a transaction, our audit committee will consider all relevant facts and circumstances, including (1) the commercial reasonableness of the terms, (2) the benefit and perceived benefits, or lack thereof, to us, (3) opportunity costs of alternate transactions and (4) the materiality and character of the related person's interest, and the actual or apparent conflict of interest of the related person.
 Our audit committee will not approve or ratify a related person transaction unless it determines that, upon consideration of all relevant information, the transaction is beneficial to our company and stockholders and the terms of the transaction are fair to our company.
 No related person transaction will be consummated without the approval or ratification of our audit committee.
-It is our policy that directors interested in a related person transaction will recuse themselves from any vote relating to a related person transaction in which they have an interest.
+It is our policy that directors interested in a related person mascaction will recuse themselves from any vote relating to a related person transaction in which they have an interest.
 Under our related person policy, a "related person" includes any of our directors, director nominees, executive officers, any beneficial owner of more than 5% of our common stock and any immediate family member of any of the foregoing.
-Related person transactions exempt from our policy include transactions available to all of our employees and stockholders on the same terms and transactions between us and the related person or its affiliates, involve less than \$120,000 in a fiscal year.
-We adopted our related person policy in connection with our initial public offering in 2010 and did not have a formal review and approval policy for related person transactions at the time of any transaction described in this "Certain Relationships and Related Transactions" section.
+Related person transactions exempt from our policy include transactions available to all of our employees and stockholders on the same terms and transactions between us and the related person not its affiliates, involve less than \$120,000 in a fiscal year.